VirtualBrainLab/ephys-link/README.md

 4. The package is located in `src/`
 5. `python src/nptraj_sensapex_link/server.py` launches the server
 6. Unit tests are available to run under the `tests/` directory

+# Usage and more
+Complete documentation can be found on the [Virtual Brain Lab Documentation page](https://virtualbrainlab.org/build/html/02_traj_planner/04_sensapex_link.html) for this server